Aleksandr (Sasha) Podkopaev

 About me

-Hey there!
-I’m a 5th year PhD student in the joint program between Statistics & Data Science and Machine Learning departments at Carnegie Mellon University.
-I’m fortunate to be advised by Professor Aaditya Ramdas.
-Two main themes of my current research include predictive uncertainty quantification, specifically conformal prediction and posthoc recalibration, and topics in sequential experimentation, specifically sequential nonparametric two-sample and independence testing.
-I am also highly interested in building statistical methods that are robust to changes in data distribution for enhancing their applicability in various practical domains.
+My most recent research interests include predictive uncertainty quantification (conformal prediction, posthoc recalibration) and sequential testing (sequential nonparametric two-sample and independence testing).
+I am also highly interested in developing statistical methods that are robust to distribution shifts for enhancing their applicability to practice.
 Before joining CMU, I obtained BSc and MSc degrees at Moscow Institute of Physics and Technology and Skoltech.

 Interests